mcbrineellis/garden.mcbrineellis.com/homelab/Unraid Backup.md

 It's terrifically simple.
 You just provide it a path to back up to.

 I created a share specifically for these backups, which I will then in turn back up with Duplicacy.

+I realized that Appdata Backup is creating tar files which means perhaps the Duplicacy dedupe might not work properly.
+Will have to look into a better solution long term perhaps.